CODE Mode

 Section titled “2) Planning capabilities”After intent is structured, Genie plans what capabilities are required for your request.

-Section titled “3) Generating XML”Genie then generates the XML output for the requested script work.
+Section titled “3) Generating the draft”Genie then generates the requested script work.
 During this phase, chat shows generation in progress.

-Section titled “4) Response with Preview and Apply links”When Genie accepts a safe CODE artifact, it shows action links directly in the assistant message.
+Section titled “4) Response with Preview, Copy, and Apply links”When Genie accepts a safe CODE draft, it shows action links directly in the assistant message.

 5) Preview Code behavior